Veydrin Community Network

 seen_packets.add(p.packet_id)

-p.ttl -= 1
+p.transit.hops_remaining -= 1

-if p.ttl > 0:
+if p.transit.hops_remaining > 0:

 queue_for_all_transports(p)

-// DELIVERY — only for packets we can handle locally
+// DELIVERY, only for packets we can handle locally

 deliver_packet(p):